 1. Upon receipt of an application for a permit to operate a project, the State Engineer shall endorse on the application the date it was received and keep a record of the application.
 The State Engineer shall conduct an initial review of the application within 45 days after receipt of the application.
 If the State Engineer determines in the initial review that the application is incomplete, the State Engineer shall notify the applicant.
 The application is incomplete until the applicant files all the information requested in the application.
 The State Engineer shall determine whether the application is correct within 180 days after receipt of a complete application.
-The State Engineer may request additional information from the applicant.
 The State Engineer may conduct such independent investigations as are necessary to determine whether the application should be approved or rejected.